Smoothness of stabilisers in generic characteristic: Smoothness of centralisers and Gr o bner bases

-The next lemma uses the ideal membership algorithm for Gr\"obner bases to write a first order formula whose truth determines whether an element is in an ideal.
-If $\B$ is a $d$-bounded Gr\"{o}bner basis and $f \in S_d$ then we may identify $(\B, f)$ with an element of $k^{d^2 + d}$ in the usual manner.
+The next lemma uses the ideal membership algorithm for Gr\"obner bases to write a first-order formula whose truth determines whether an element is in an ideal.
+If $\B$ is a $d$-bounded Gr\"{o}bner basis and $f \in S_d$ then we may identify $(\B, f)$ with an element of $k^{{\ell_d}^2 + \ell_d}$ in the usual manner.